dalps/parser_debugger/README.md

 | ...
 ```

-The debugger will pause when `expr -> expr DIV expr` is about to get reduced.
+The debugger will halt when `expr -> expr DIV expr` is about to get reduced.

 ## Installation

 > [!IMPORTANT]
 > **tl;dr** The debugger is based on an unreleased version of Menhir, which additionally needs to be patched.

-The debugger is based on version `20260112` Menhir which introduces all the great API changes that make the debugger possible.
-Alas, it had to **patch** it to insert a type constraint in the generated parser interfaces that should be there but really isn't.
+The debugger is based on version `20260112` of Menhir which introduces all the great API changes that make the debugging possible.
+Alas, I had to **patch** it to insert a type constraint in the generated parser interfaces that should be there but really isn't.

 So, if you can't wait to try the debugger and are up for a bit of hacking, follow along.